Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Constructing the Squid Game

-{\bf Red-Green Light.} The goal of this game was for players to successfully reach the other end of an enclosed field within a certain time limit.
-Players can move on a green light but must freeze on a red light.
-During the red light scan, any player caught moving will be eliminated.
-In this scenario, we focus on the accuracy and timeliness of the instruction-following ability of LLMs.
-Considering that the standard API call or local execution patterns for mainstream LLMs do not permit the external injection of a new, real-time interrupt command during the inference process, we adopt a turn-based long task decomposition strategy: \begin{itemize}[leftmargin=3em] \item {\it Rule Definition}: At the beginning of the game, the model receives a system prompt $P_{system}$ that defines the complete requirement of engagement.
-This includes the general description of the task and a rule for generating the security code. \item {\it Game Loop}: The game proceeds in turns.
-In each round, two types of commands are randomly generated, namely ``Continue'' (green light) for generating the next chunk of the long task and ``Interruption'' (red light) for immediately stopping the main task and outputting the security code according to the predefined rule.
+{\bf $L_1$: Red-Green Light.} In this game, players can move on a green light but must freeze on a red light.
+Otherwise, they will be eliminated.
+Correspondingly, we focus on the accuracy and timeliness of LLMs' instruction-following ability and adopt a turn-based, long-term task decomposition design.
+At the beginning of the game, the model receives a system prompt $P_{system}$ that defines the complete requirement of engagement, including the general description of the task and a rule for generating the security code.
+The game proceeds in turns.
+In each round, two types of commands are randomly generated with a certain probability $\rho$, namely ``Continue'' (green light) for generating the next chunk of the long task and ``Interruption'' (red light) for immediately stopping the main task and outputting the security code according to the predefined rule.
 A verification function is deployed to eliminate the models that do not meet the code requirements.
-The model then takes the output from the previous round along with the next sub-task instruction and repeats the process iteratively. \end{itemize} The state of the $i$-th round can be formulated as:
+The model then takes the output from the previous round, along with the next sub-task instruction, and proceeds.

-where $P_{task}$ denotes the initial long task prompt. $I_i$ and $H_i$ are the instruction and the cumulative context history of $i$-th round. $M(\cdot)$ denotes the response of model. $\rho$, $N$, and $\oplus$ represent the probability of an interruption instruction, the number of rounds, and the string concatenation, respectively.

-{\bf Sugar Honeycombs.} In this game, contestants were tasked with using a needle to carve a shape out of a piece of dalgona without cracking the honeycomb.
-Players who broke their honeycombs or failed to finish within the time limit were eliminated from the game.
-Based on this, we focus on the stability and precise control ability of models for performing delicate operations in demanding conditions.
+{\bf $L_2$: Sugar Honeycombs.} In this game, contestants were tasked with using a needle to carve a shape out of a piece of dalgona without cracking the honeycomb.
+Here, we focus on the precise control ability of models for performing delicate operations in demanding conditions.
 Specifically, we design a code sculpting scenario where the models are given a functionally complete but structurally suboptimal code $C_{in}$ with poor readability, high complexity, or redundant logic.
 This task is to refactor $C_{in}$ into a new version $C_{out}$ while satisfying a set of highly restrictive rules $\mathcal{R}$: